Dreambound

 Class C licenses were discontinued in 1988.
 However, if you held one before that date, it's still valid in Florida.
 The ideal license for you depends on the scale of your HVAC projects.
 If you plan to work on large commercial buildings or industrial facilities, a Class A license is essential.
 For smaller residential and commercial projects, a Class B license may be enough.

-How long does it take to become an HVAC tech in Florida?
+How long does it take to get HVAC certified in Florida?

 The time to become a certified HVAC technician varies by program.
 Here are the typical options: